empoweredfutures/ef-tech-docs/contributing.md

 - an Android and iOS export of the mentorship platform (Native)
 - the task management app (TMA)

-To contribute to the projects in Empowered Futures, check out the Trello boards for the [Mentorship Platform](https://trello.com/b/U4Hb1AED/mentorship-platform) and the internal [Task Management App](https://trello.com/b/eTfU1pUA/task-management-app).
-If you're not a member yet, the invite links are in the [onboarding instructions](./onboarding.md).
+To contribute to the projects in Empowered Futures, check out the [Task Management App](https://mango-ground-0adc9dc10.3.azurestaticapps.net).

-You'll see a To-Do list.
-Feel free to add yourself to a card in the To-Do list (click on the card and add yourself as a member with the `join` button - or just hover over the card and press spacebar).
-Then move it the Doing list.
+Once you've joined the "Tech" committee you can visit the committee tasks from the side menu.
+You'll see list of tasks that you can work on in the "Incomplete" section.

+When you've decided on a task you want to start you can add yourself as a assignee on the task, then mark the task as "In Progress".

-That's it - you can make a branch (see below) and get to work!
+That's it - you can make a branch (see below) and get started!

-Before you get started, below are some key pre-requisites we all have to comply with before writing and submitting code.
+Before you start coding, below are some key pre-requisites we all have to comply with.

 ## Editor Config